ADBeta/chASM/README.md

 Omitting if test in write() increases speed by 50KHz

+Plan B was not fully realized because inlining on arduino is specific and weird.
+Test again with actual inlineing:

 chASM is an Arduino library to allow very fast hardware control using assembly
 and Direct Port Manipulation.
 This is ideal for projects that require high
 speed digital hardware control.